ICE990125/iweather_icons/vuejs/README.md

 # Build

-if you don't satisfy the icon, you can design by yourself and replace the icon file under the folder `packages/assets`, finally, you can use the below command to build it by youself
+if you don't satisfy the icon, you can design by yourself and replace the icon file under the folder `assets`, finally, you can use the below command to build.

 ```
 npm run build